CDonohoe-Designs/BLE-Control/Docs/BLE-Control_Wearable_Schematic_Guide_AD25.md

 ---

 ### Pin → Net map (rename pins per symbol if different)
-> Use this as your wiring checklist while editing the sheet.

 | BQ21062 Pin | Net Name (proposed) | Notes |
 |---|---|---|